Greatest U.S. Legislation of All Time - Affordable Care Act (2010) or Social Security Act (1935)

 Who's the #1 contender on GoatWars in this league?

-What makes the Affordable Care Act so important to its supporters?
+What makes the Affordable Care Act (2010) so popular despite trailing in the votes?